 There are a few government grants available for EV chargers, although most are for businesses and local authorities.

-For home EV chargers, renters and people who own a flat can use the Electric Vehicle Homecharge Scheme (EVHS).
+For home EV chargers, renters and people who own a flat can apply for an EV chargepoint grant.
+If all the following applies, you are eligible:

 You can find out more about all the EV charging grants on our page.